liukidar/pcx/README.md

 1. `cd` into the root pcax folder.
 1. `poetry install --no-root`.

-This project uses [poetry](https://python-poetry.org/) to make sure the environment is 100% reproducible.
+In this way, we use [poetry](https://python-poetry.org/) to make sure the environment is 100% reproducible.
 If you are not familiar with `poetry`, now is a good time to skim through the docs.

-In a nutshell:
+### Development Notes:

 1. If you need to add a Python package to the environment, use `poetry add package`.
 Avoid `pip install`!
 2. If you want to update a version of an existing package, run `poetry update package`.
 It will update the package to the latest available version that fits the constraints.